 PEARL Decision Support System (DSS) module is one of the major components constituting the PEARL Business Intelligence Layer (BIL).
 The main purpose of the DSS module is to provide a customized configuration plan to every new platform user during the registration process, thus facilitating the initial platform deployment and improving the user experience.
-D4.4.1 Decision Support System and Rule Engines aims to describe the outcome of T4.5 Decision Support System and Workflow Engines in terms of implementation logic and underlying technologies of the first PEARL Decision Support System prototype and to outline the directions of future work.
+D4.4.2 Decision Support System and Rule Engines aims to build upon the summary provided in the first version of the deliverable, describing in complete details the outcome of T4.5 Decision Support System and Workflow Engines in terms of implementation logic and underlying technologies of the final PEARL Decision Support System prototype.